Membership Strategies - People Development Magazine

 Integrate Communication and Marketing Efforts

-Create marketing collateral that conveys how membership advances the organization’s mission and how members could advance its success.
+Create marketing collateral that conveys how membership advances the organisation’s mission and how members could advance its success.
 Send the same message on all its channels—social media, newsletters, events—and engage effectively with the members.

 Establishing a Collaboration Culture